adolfoalvarez/adolfoalvarez.github.com/_posts/2014-08-14-how-to-keep-using-r-after-your-data-analysis-is-finished.md

           send = TRUE)
 {% endhighlight %}

-Alarms, tweets or emails can make your work in R more productive while you can also have some fun playing sudoku or creating a meme.
+Alarms, tweets, or emails can make your work in R more productive while you can also have some fun playing sudoku or creating a meme.
 What other uses of R not related with data analysis do you know?
 Please share them!